What Is a Prepaid Virtual Credit Card, Is It Safe To Use, and How Do You Get One?

 Another thing to take into account is that the issuer is likely to charge you a card activation fee.
 The higher the initial amount, the higher the activation fee.
 Depending on the issuer, you might also be required to pay a monthly fee to keep the card active.

 Depending on what features they have, prepaid virtual credit cards can be divided into two categories.
 You should do some research about these and find out what they offer to be able to pick the most convenient solution for your particular situation.
 Here are your options:

 - Single-use cards

 If the issuing company allows you to reload your prepaid card for some future purchases, then you have a reloadable card.
 Depending on the company, the amount of future reloads may be limited right from the start, so make sure you ask about this regulation right away.
 Reloadable prepaid virtual credit cards are best used when you’re planning to make regular payments, such as for subscriptions.
 One of the things you should be aware of when choosing this or that type is that fees for reloadable cards are usually somewhat higher than for single-use cards.

 As the name itself suggests, single-use prepaid virtual credit cards are used for one purchase.
 If you don’t have any plans for using this card in the future, the safest way to go is to pick this type.
 Should you realize that you’ll be needing it again on a regular basis, you can always get a reloadable card.

 Single-use virtual credit cards usually have a limited purchase amount, but the good news is that there is no purchase transaction or monthly fee.
 Another common limitation has to do with the number of active cards allowed per user.
 This number depends on your chosen issuing company, so make sure you ask them about their rules specifically.

 Visa also has a prepaid virtual credit card that can be used for safer online purchases.
-Some of the features that make Visa worth considering include the following:
+Some of the features that make the prepaid virtual Visa card worth considering include: